 - 6. In the Options tab, change the Show only top setting to 5 to have the report show only the top 5 sites visited.
 Then, click Next. - 7.
 In the Confirm tab, select Save and run, and then click Finish. - 8.
-On the Run Report page, set the Output format to HTML, and then click Run.
+On the Run Report page, set the Output format to HTML, deselect Run the report in the background, and then click Run.

-Websense software gathers the appropriate records from the Log Database, and displays the report in the Websense Manager content pane.
+Websense software gathers the appropriate records from the Log Database, and displays the report in a new window.